genomicsengland/panelapp/docker/cloud/README.md

 [`panelapp.settings.docker-aws`](../../panelapp/panelapp/settings/docker-aws.py).

 The same Django settings module is used for all environments.
-All configs changing with the environment are passed as environment variables, not by switching Django setting module.
+All environment-specific parameters are passed as environment variables (not by switching Django setting module).

 ###  Mandatory environment variables